26 Jul Gular Fluttering | July 2017

 During hot summer days, everyone talks about gular fluttering.

 If, by some odd chance, you’ve missed being part of such a conversation, here’s what you need to know about this important topic.

 Then you’ll be able to impress your friends by taking the lead.
-For example, you might ask, “So tell me, what do you think about gular fluttering?”
+For example, you might say, “So tell me, what do you think about gular fluttering?”

 Then be prepared for a flood of excited questions.